Four Cardinal Principles and Eight Virtues: Four Cardinal Principles

-In some renderings of the principles, the concept of chi is replaced with honour (耻).

 In a speech in 1934, Generalissimo Chiang Kai-shek invoked the importance of the four principles as a guide for the New Life Movement.
 The movement was an attempt to reintroduce Confucian principles into everyday life in China as a means to create national unity and act as a bulwark against communism.

 The four pockets on a Sun Yat-sen-style suit jacket are said to represent these four principles.

 Eight Virtues

 The Eight Virtues were taken from a speech made by the late Chinese Nationalist statesman Dr Sun Yat-sen, founding president of the ROC, as he was outlining his Three Principles of the People.